-Job Description for Human Resources (HR) Specialist
+The average salary for a Human Resources (HR) Specialist is $51,425.

 A human resources (HR) specialist is responsible to various tasks within the HR department.
 Working under an HR manager, the HR specialist focuses on a specific task or role such as payroll, benefits, training, compensation, recruiting, and customer service for employees.
 The HR specialist assists with daily operations of the HR department, which typically includes being the first point of contact for employees.
 Duties include answering general employee questions, data entry into payroll and HR …Read more

-Human Resources (HR) Specialist Tasks
+Human Resources (HR) Specialist

 Human Resources (HR) Specialist Job Listings

-What Are Popular Skills for Human Resources (HR) Specialist
+What Are Popular Skills for Human Resources (HR) Specialists?

 Pay Difference by Location